Constrained Boundary Labeling: The One Problem

 By allowing the labels to slide along a sufficiently long vertical boundary line, we remove this limitation.
-To avoid the \NP-hardness shown in \cref{sec:one-sided-hardness}, we require that all labels now have uniform height $h > 0$.
+To avoid the \NP-hardness shown in \cref{sec:one-sided-hardness}, we require that all labels now have a uniform height of some $h > 0$.